 Beth received her A.A. from St. Mary’s Junior College in Raleigh, North Carolina and her B.S. in Business Administration magna cum laude from the University of Tennessee Knoxville.
-She has her J.D. from the Cecil C. Humphrey’s School of Law, University of Memphis.
+She received her J.D. from the Cecil C. Humphrey’s School of Law, University of Memphis.
 She is a member of the American Bar Association, the Tennessee Bar Association, The Downtown Rotary Club of Franklin and was a founding member of the Tennessee Lobbyists Association.
 She frequently is invited to speak at the University of Tennessee Law School Institute of Professional Leadership where she shares her experiences in the government relations field with first year law students.